Robert Peary: Treatment of the Inuit

 Speaking as a teenager to the San Francisco Examiner about Peary, Minik said:

 Peary eventually helped Minik travel home in 1909, though it is speculated that this was to avoid any bad press surrounding his anticipated celebratory return after reaching the North Pole.
+In 1986, Kenn Harper wrote a book about Minik, entitled Give Me My Father's Body.
+Convinced that the remains of Qisuk and the three adult Inuit should be returned to Greenland, he tried to persuade the Museum of Natural History to do this, as well as working through the "red tape" of the US and Canadian governments.
+In 1993, Harper succeeded in having the Inuit remains returned.
+In Qaanaaq, he witnessed the Inuit funeral ceremony for the remains of Qisuk and the three tribesmen [Shaman Atangana (ca. 1840–1898) with her husband, renowned hunter Nuktaq (ca. 1848–1898), and their adoptive daughter Aviaq (ca. 1885–1898)] that had been taken to New York.

+Peary had employed the Inughuit in his expeditions for more than a decade, paying them in firearms, ammunition and other Western goods on which they had come to rely, and leaving them in a dire situation in 1909.
+The demands of the American expeditions had also resulted in the caribou of North Greenland being hunted to near extinction.

 Controversy surrounding North Pole claim

 Peary's claim to have reached the North Pole has long been subject to doubt.
 Some polar historians believe that Peary honestly thought he had reached the pole.
 Others have suggested that he was guilty of deliberately exaggerating his accomplishments.
 Peary's account has been newly criticized by Pierre Berton (2001) and Bruce Henderson (2005).

 Lack of independent validation

 Peary did not submit his evidence for review to neutral national or international parties or to other explorers.
 Peary's claim was certified by the National Geographic Society (NGS) in 1909 after a cursory examination of Peary's records, as NGS was a major sponsor of his expedition.
 This was a few weeks before Cook's Pole claim was rejected by a Danish panel of explorers and navigational experts.

 The National Geographic Society limited access to Peary's records.
 At the time, his proofs were not made available for scrutiny by other professionals, as had been done by the Danish panel.
 Gilbert Hovey Grosvenor persuaded the United States National Academy of Sciences not to get involved.
 The Royal Geographical Society (RGS) of London gave Peary a one-off medal (created by sculptor Kathleen Scott, later widow of Robert Falcon Scott), in 1910, despite internal council splits which only became known in the 1970s.
 The RGS based their decision on the belief that the NGS had performed a serious scrutiny of the "proofs", which was not the case.
 Neither the American Geographical Society nor any of the geographical societies of semi-Arctic Scandinavia has recognized Peary's North Pole claim.